ai-patchx/patchx/README.md

 3. Enter a test email address
 4. Click "Send Test Email"

-The test will verify that your MailChannels configuration (FROM_EMAIL, FROM_NAME, API_ENDPOINT, and API_KEY) is working correctly.
+The test will verify that your email configuration (Resend or MailChannels) is working correctly.
+If Resend is configured, it will be used; otherwise, it falls back to MailChannels API.

 Once configured, the Submit page shows two new fields—**Email Notifications** and **CC List**—so contributors can decide who will receive processing/completed/failed status updates for every patch.